Jdewi12/Roguelands-Patcher/README.md

 - Fixed Angelic Augur and Prism in multiplayer
 - Changed exp curve
 - Probably a lot more I forgot about

+&nbsp;

+When compiling from source, make sure Octodiff.exe, Auto-Octodiff.exe (or whatever the patcher is named), and the patch file are all in the same folder.
+The patch file needs to just be named "patch".
+You can replace the patch with any other patch created with Octodiff.